sandrogates/kafka-springboot-json-string/springboot-kafka-string-and-json/README.md

    c:
    cd \Data\kafka_2.12-3.3.1\bin\windows

-   kafka-console-consumer.bat --topic dotingjava_json --from-beginning --bootstrap-server localhost:9092
+   <b>kafka-console-consumer.bat --topic dotingjava_json --from-beginning --bootstrap-server localhost:9092</b>

    dotingjava_json is the topic used as an example

-   kafka-console-consumer.bat --topic dotingjava_string --from-beginning --bootstrap-server localhost:9092
+   <b>kafka-console-consumer.bat --topic dotingjava_string --from-beginning --bootstrap-server localhost:9092</b>

    dotingjava_string is the topic used as an example